lehmandatascience/lehmandatascience/index.md

 Courses in many departments include data science material, such as learning R or Python, working with real world data, and doing original projects.

-This spring you can take our newest course: *Math 128 Foundations of Data Science*  with Prof. Megan Owen.
+This past spring we offered: *Math 128 Foundations of Data Science*  with Prof. Megan Owen.
+It will be offered again in Spring 2019.

-Sociology majors can also take this course as *SOC 251 Special Topics, Data Science for Sociology*.
+In Fall 2018 we will offer: SOC 3470 Reasoning with data.

-You can also learn R this Spring in SOC 345 and SOC 339.
+You can also learn R this Spring in SOC 345 and other classes.

 (./events)